Restore YouTube MP3 Songs:

 However, even if not directly heard, high-frequency content is crucial for the transient response and "spatial feel" of audio, which impacts how you perceive quality even if you don't consciously hear a sine wave at that pitch.

-What is the difference between AI audio restoration and simply converting to WAV?
+What is the difference between audio restoration and simply converting to WAV?

 Simple WAV conversion does not add missing detail.
 Conversion in tools like Audacity mostly repackages existing samples through interpolation, while True Audio Restoration uses generative AI (similar to image super-resolution) to predict and insert missing detail, recovering dynamic range and "air" lost to compression.